INTO-CPS-Association/unifmu/README.md

 \* denotes files that should be modified by the user.
 Alternatively, the same functionality can be accessed by launching the GUI

+Like the file structure, the workflow for modifying FMUs varies depending on the implementation language.
+Depending on the language a `README.md` is placed in the root of the generated FMU, which serves as documentation for the particular language.
+For reference the `README.md` copied into Python FMUs looks like [README.md](tool/unifmu/resources/backends/python/README.md).

 # How to use the GUI?

 **WIP: warning.
 The gui currently offers limited functionality compared to the CLI.
 Additionally, the documentation may not be up to date!**